 Preston is pretending to be enduring the shelling.
 You could walk around underground in some of the rooms that still survive.

 These two don't look two scared.
 Anita and I commented numerous times how scary it would have been to have your son in that WWII and fighting there, and that if we had been Germans, both our boys would have been in army at 16 years old or younger.
-This is looking down on to Utah Beach.

 You can see all the craters in the background.
 Garth said that today we wouldn't have missed that many times, just a couple of bombs and the whole thing would have been over.